bhargav1000/pba_poe/README.md

 **Merkle Root Updates:** Every time the system computes and submits a new Merkle root to the blockchain, a small fee can be charged to cover the operational and transaction costs.
 This could be a fixed fee or a percentage of the overall transaction value.

 **Batching and Premium Options:** Users who require more frequent updates (e.g., enterprise clients) could pay a premium for batching transactions or for priority processing.
+(we are still workshopping these ideas but we are open to opinions 😊)

 ## 6. Connecting to the Polkadot Virtual Machine (PVM) for On-Chain Updates